krobelus/rate-experiments/thesis.md

 performed.
 The *accumulated formula* at each proof step is the result of applying all prior proof steps to the input formula.
-Based on the accumulated formula, the checker can compute the shared UP-model at each step which eventually falsifies some clause, just like when the solver established unsatisfiablity of the formula.
+Based on the accumulated formula, the checker can compute the shared UP-model at each step to determine UP-satisfiability.
 Every lemma in a correct DRAT proof is a RUP or RAT inference with respect to the accumulated formula.
 In practice, most lemmas are RUP inferences, so a checker first tries to check RUP and only if that fails, falls back to RAT.

 In *specified DRAT*, checking is performed with respect to the accumulated formula, while *operational DRAT* uses an *adjusted accumulated formula* that